 - How to create an evergreen content strategy

-When you want to scale your website traffic over time, evergreen content can be a smart solution.
-Because it’s always fresh, evergreen content continues to attract impressions and clicks long after it first goes live.
+Because it maintains its relevance over time, it continues to attract impressions and clicks long after it first goes live.

 What is evergreen content?

-It’s named after evergreen trees, which weather the seasons without changing appearance.
-Similar to evergreen forests, this type of content is also considered long-lasting.
+Named after evergreen trees that weather the seasons without changing appearance, this type of content is also considered long-lasting.

 - How-to content and tutorials that walk readers through completing a common task